Second marriage - what are the estate planning implications?

 Getting married is a joyous time.
 However, if you are one of the 20 per cent of Australians who will do so a second (or more!) time, children from a previous marriage can present complex estate planning challenges.

 Many Australians don’t realise that when you remarry, in most cases, your existing Will becomes invalid.
-For blended families in particular, this means family disagreements over how assets are distribution can be common.
+For blended families in particular, this means family disagreements over how assets are distribution can be common and it might be a good time to discuss your situation with a family wealth management expert.

 To make sure your hard-earned assets don’t end up in the pockets of lawyers here are some things to keep in mind.